Bosiljevo: Geography

 The Bosiljevo municipality is divided into four districts: Bosiljevo, Grabrk, Prikuplje and Vodena Draga.

 It is situated between the rivers Kupa (the western part lying roughly along the Slovenia-Croatia border) and Dobra.
-To the south, the municipality borders the Primorje-Gorski Kotar County and the town Vrbovsko, to the south-east Ogulin, to the east Generalski Stol, and Netretić to the north.
+To the south, the municipality shares borders with the Primorje-Gorski Kotar County and the town of Vrbovsko, to the south-east Ogulin, to the east Generalski Stol, and Netretić to the north.

-Located in the Gorski Kotar, the area's landscape is shaped by karst relief, and its most prominent features are the hills Družac and Privis (at 469 and 461 metres respectively).
-The geology and climate have traditionally been most suited to a pastoralism.
+Located in Gorski Kotar, the area's landscape is shaped by karst relief, and its most prominent features are the hills Družac and Privis, which stand at 469 and 461 meters respectively.
+The geology and climate of the region have traditionally been well-suited for pastoralism.

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 39.6 C, on 8 August 2013.
+The coldest temperature was -23.9 C, on 13 February 1985.